nih-cfde/training-and-engagement/docs/General-Tools/UNIX/read.md

 head README.md
 ```

 You should see an output that looks like this.
-The `README.md` and `License.md` files are written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
+The `README.md` file is written in [Markdown](https://en.wikipedia.org/wiki/Markdown).
 To learn more about Markdown syntax, read this excellent [Markdown guide](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ```
 # Books